sassoftware/sasoptpy/doc/guide/models.rst

 Solving a model
 ~~~~~~~~~~~~~~~

-A model is solved using the :meth:`Model.solve` method.
+A model is solved by using the :meth:`Model.solve` method.
 This method converts
 Python definitions into an MPS file and uploads it to a CAS server for the optimization
 action.
 The type of the optimization problem is determined based on the variable types and expressions.